The 20 Best Acromicric Dysplasia Doctors Near Me in Pittsburgh, PA

 English

 Ian Pollack, MD, is Chief of Pediatric Neurosurgery at UPMC Children’s Hospital of Pittsburgh, A. Leland Albright Professor of Neurosurgery, and vice-chair for Academic Affairs at the University of Pittsburgh School of Medicine.
 He is professor of clinical and translational science and distinguished professor of neurosurgery at the University of Pittsburgh.
 Dr. Pollack is rated as an Experienced provider by MediFind in the treatment of Acromicric Dysplasia.
-His top areas of expertise are Glioma, Gliomatosis Cerebri, Brain Tumor, Posterior Fossa Decompression, and Craniectomy.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Glioma, Gliomatosis Cerebri, Brain Tumor, Posterior Fossa Decompression, and Craniectomy.
+Dr. Pollack is board certified in American Board Of Neurological Surgery.

 Experienced in Acromicric Dysplasia